AlecAivazis/bwl/alchemyLab.md

 The main source of concern for non-tanks is Flame Buffet which will slowly tick away as the fight progresses.
 Eventually stacks will build up to an unsustainable point.
 When that happens (around 8 stacks) raiders should break LoS behind the column to drop their stacks.
-The tanks should swap around 12 stacks if it doesn't drop off before then.
+The tanks should swap around 12-15 stacks if it doesn't drop off before then.

 <img src="./images/firemaw-hide.png" width="300px">

+**Notes**

+- Tank should wear FR gear

+### Ebonroc

+**Shadow of Ebonroc**: A debuff that heals ebonroc for 25k when hit by the boss.
+Handling this is as easy as cycling

+**Notes**

+- A little amount of shadow resist on your tanks (around 100) will reduce your chance of getting hit by it to 25%.